Pygmy blue whale: Acoustic behaviour

 Pygmy blue whale populations can be differentiated acoustically, with each producing calls with slight differences.
 They do not show any other morphological differences, and genetic data is limited.
 Three of the four distinct call types attributed to blue whales in the Indian Ocean are attributed to pygmy whales.
 These were first recorded in Madagascar, Sri Lanka, and Australia.
 In 1984, the Sri Lanka call was first recorded, with the Madagascar call being recorded following this, in 1996.
 The most common call type was the Sri Lanka call.
 There are differences in the three call types regarding frequency content and modulation, as well as the number of units, which suggests how these are from three distinct 'acoustic populations.'
 The calls are composed of units, which are sections of the song separated by a period of silence.
 The call of the Madagascan pygmy blue whale has two units, and the call of the Sri Lankan pygmy blue whale has three units.
 The most complex call is of the Australian pygmy blue whale, which is considered to be three units with several variations in the order of the units.
 The function of the calls has been related to the prevention of interbreeding between different populations.
 It has also been related to helping with navigation, prey detection, and encouraging pair formation, as songs are detected year-round at high-latitude feeding areas.
 The whales are more vocally active during the night compared to the day.
 There are links to climate cycles affecting the behaviour of pygmy blue whales, with there being up to 10 times more directions of songs during La Niña compared to in neutral or El Nino years.

+Predation

+The only known natural predator of the pygmy blue whale is the orca, and there have been three reported predations to date.
+The first victim was estimated to be an adult between 18–22 m.